Creating a React-based Chess Game with WASM Bots in TypeScript

 The Bots

 With the ability to now determine how a game of Chess is played I could then move on to explore how to model the concept of a Bot.
-I opted to define a couple of types up-front which expressed the the behavioral intent of a how a Bot should be initialised and used.
+I opted to define a couple of types up-front which expressed the behavioural intent of how a Bot should be initialised and used.

 import type { Fen, ShortMove } from './engine';